MichaelMichael1997/arax-gRPC/grpc/README.md

 # Building

-## **Client/Protos**
+## **Client,Protos and Tests**
-  In order to build the Client API library and generate the C++ files from the protocol buffers, do the following, from inside the grpc/src directory:
+  You can build the client API, generate the *.pb.h, *.pb.cc, files from the protocol buffers, as well as the tests/kernel ops by doing the following, from inside the grpc/src directory:
   ```
   rm -rf build
   mkdir build